GilsonLabUCSD/nonequilibrium/README.md

+# Source code for "The ubiquity of directional and reciprocating motion in enzymes out of equilibrium"
-# Python source code to analyze data in "The ubiquity of directed and reciprocating motion in enzymes out of equilibrium" by David R. Slochower and Michael K. Gilson
+These `jupyer` notebooks, and associated `python` source code, can be used to generate the figures in *The ubiquity of directional and reciprocating motions in enzymes out of equilibrium* by Slochower and Gilson, 2017.

 ## Step 0: MD simulations
 This code assumes that two separate equilibrium simlations have been completed for each system: one in the apo or unbound form, and one in the substrate-bound form.